All Episodes

 Thank you very much, sir.

-My experience with wives of conservatives and wives of Republicans and the Democrat Party and the media is that usually there are exceptions, but usually the media and the Democrats will do everything they can to diminish the wife, to diminish the woman.
+My experience with wives of conservatives and wives of Republicans and the Democrat Party and the media is that usually, there are exceptions, but usually the media and the Democrats will do everything they can to diminish the wife, to diminish the woman.

-and whatever accomplishments any Republican or conservative uh candidate's wife has will be ignored, or even worse, they'll do stories that say she wouldn't have had anything if it weren't for her husband.
+Or even worse, they'll do stories that say she wouldn't have had anything if it weren't for her husband.

-Her husband set her up, or they will do everything they can to diminish.
+They will do everything they can to diminish.

 They do.